This campaign is to raise funds for emergency relief and to pay for cost of legal disbursements in a case against the State to clear my name.

 Wrongful arrest, unlawful detention and malicious prosecution

-Fact Check - Supporting Documents & Information
+Supporting Documents & Information Fact Check

-In the year 2000 Zimbabwean President, Robert Gabriel Mugabe sanctioned and then deliberately strategized political, collective and economic violence against white commercial Zimbabwean farmers.
+Robert Gabriel Mugabe sanctioned and then deliberately strategized political, collective and economic violence against white commercial Zimbabwean farmers.

-A personal account can be viewed Here -YouTube
+Watch a personal account Here -YouTube

 Video Credit Sepia Films - Vic Sarin and Austin Andrews